 "The first thing you need is a great partner," Mary Beth Hogan, a partner at Debevoise & Plimpton, told the Times.
 Hogan credited her ability to become partner, in large part, to having a supportive husband.
 Sound familiar?
 It should.
 This is one of Sheryl Sandberg's points in "Lean In."
 Having a supportive partner can mean everything to the success of your career.

 Hogan also stresses the need to find a supportive workplace.
 There are firms that score well as places for women to work -- try to work at one of these firms -- or try to convince your firm to adopt some of their methods to make your firm more responsive to the needs of women.

 Can women have it all?
 Maybe you should not ask whether you can have it all, but rather, do you want to sacrifice what it takes to have it all?
 That's up to you to figure out.
 As Maggie Spillane says in the Op-Doc, "You have to really, really, really need to love working really, really, really hard."

 Many women feel like they can't have the work-life balance that men can.
 Sure you can.
 If you work at BigLaw, then you can afford a nanny.
 The question is, are you OK with only seeing your kids as much as the male partners at your firm?
 That's where things usually get a little fuzzy.
 You can't be a partner, and be home with your kids -- that goes for men and women.

 Sure, women face many obstacles in the legal industry, especially at BigLaw.
-But, if we frame the issues as matters of the choices we are willing to make, rather than characterizing ourselves as victims, this change of perspective may be empowering enough to propel you further in your career.
+But, if we frame the issues as choices we are willing to make, rather than characterizing ourselves as victims, this change of perspective may be empowering enough to propel us further in our careers.